The most majestic pop song written since, well, “A Whiter Shade of Pale” from a few months earlier, but still it’s pretty awesome.

 Kronomyth 2.1: Knights in white satin.

 At some point, I’ll probably put together a list of songs that everyone should hear (tentatively titled “1,001 Songs to Hear Before You Kill Yourself”).
 “Nights In White Satin” is a cinch for the list.
 “For My Lady” too, for that matter.
-Believe it or not, “Nights In White Satin” was largely ignored in the US on its initial release; it wasn’t until a global 1972 re-issue of the single that the song became an international hit, nearly topping the charts in the US.
+Believe it or not, “Nights In White Satin” was largely ignored in the US on its initial release.
+It wasn’t until a global 1972 re-issue of the single that the song became an international hit, nearly topping the charts in the US.
 I’ve read that the single also re-charted a couple of times in the UK, but I haven’t been able to track down reissue information on those singles yet.
 (Not giving up, just deferring to another day.)

 It’s fair to say that Days of Future Passed was an album ahead of its time.
-The Beatles had certainly raised the standards for pop music with songs like “Eleanor Rigby,” so that a full classical hybrid wasn’t an illogical next step—before the decade was over, even Deep Purple was playing with an orchestra—but it’s fair to say that a lot of listeners didn’t know what to make of Days or the new Moodies when it was first released.
+The Beatles had certainly raised the standards for pop music with songs like “Eleanor Rigby,” so that a full classical hybrid wasn’t an illogical next step—before the decade was over, even Deep Purple was playing with an orchestra—but it’s fair to say that a lot of listeners didn’t know what to make of Days or the new Moody Blues when it was first released.
 Today, few would argue that “Nights In White Satin” is anything less than sublime.
 As a child, I always thought it was knights with a k, because the song seemed steeped in knightly nobility.

 Another Justin Hayward song that had not appeared on Days of Future Passed, “Cities,” was used as the B side.
-Unlike the orchestrated Nights, this is British Invasion pop in the style of The Beatles and Herman’s Hermit.
+Unlike the orchestrated Nights, this is British Invasion pop in the style of The Beatles and Herman’s Hermits.
 In fact, every time I hear this song, I’m reminded of Graham Gouldman’s “No Milk Today,” which had been a hit for the Hermits in 1966.
 Mike Pinder plays a harpsichord this time, which gives the music a dated, psychedelic feel.
 (For the record, Pinder never received the credit he should have for contributing to these songs.
 If Matthew Fisher eventually won cowriting credit for “A Whiter Shade of Pale,” is Pinder’s mellotron any less integral to the achievement of Nights?)

 Originally, “Nights In White Satin” was credited to Redwave (a collective name for the Moodies) and Peter Knight, but corrected to Justin Hayward on subsequent releases.
 The original runtime was also incorrectly listed as 3:06, although to my knowledge no edited version of the song has ever existed.